This topic is under construction for the 17.3 release of LabKey Server. For current documentation of this feature, click here.

 Manage a Wiki Page

-the page that's selected in the Sibling Order box.
-Make sure you double-check the name of the page that you're deleting on the delete confirmation page, so that you don't accidentally delete the wrong page.
+the page that's selected in the "Sibling Order" box.
+The name of the page that you're deleting will be shown on the delete confirmation page.

 Delete an Entire Tree/Node of Wiki Pages

-of wikis, you have the option of simultaneously deleting all the children (and subchildren if such exist).
+When you delete a wiki page that is the parent of one or more other pages, you have the option of simultaneously deleting all the children (and subchildren if such exist).
 From the parent page, click Manage

 , then Delete